-Step1: after one day’s fun adventure at the park, Lexi lying on the bed at the cabin where her UE-C1 finds only SP-A is available connects to the hosting network.
+Step1: after one day’s fun adventure at the park, Lexi is lying on the bed at the cabin where her UE-C1 finds only SP-A is available.
+Because the conditions (e.g., time, location) for selecting the SP-A are met according to the policy provisioned from SP-C, Lexi’s UE connects to the hosting network.